leah-jala/PP5-PaperDreams7Apr/README.md

 - I realized late that the email is not editable on the profiles page, and would like to correct this, but with some authentication process.
 - It would be good to include customer reviews on the detail page, as there is space for that, and then to have a link on the products page to show a review is available.
 - In the checkout, it would be better if the countries field was set to the UK (home country) by default.
+- Use django ResizedImageField throughout the project and explore other image management tools.

 ## Installed packages
 This project was built with Python3 and Django 3.2.
 The following packages were installed.